Babar Awan

 He regularly writes and publishes on left-wing philosophy.
 He extensively writes political columns in a leading Urdu newspaper, the Daily Jang, in support of social democracy and social justice.

-Biography
+Early life and education

-Babar Awan matriculated in 1971, and attended the Punjab University to study humanities.
+Babar Awan matriculated in 1971 and attended the Punjab University to study humanities.
 In 1975, Awan graduated with a B.A. in Humanities, and later obtained Master of Science in Economics from the Punjab University in 1978.

 In 1980, Awan moved to Karachi and attended the Karachi University to study law where he obtained LLB in civil law in 1986.
 He began practicing law at the Sindh High Court, initially taking criminal cases.

 Awan now lives in Islamabad.
-His brother, Ghulam Farooq Awan served as the advisor to Prime Minister of Pakistan Yousaf Raza Gillani for Law, Justice and Parliamentary Affairs.
+His brother Ghulam Farooq Awan served as the advisor to Prime Minister of Pakistan Yousaf Raza Gillani for Law, Justice and Parliamentary Affairs.
 He also served as the additional Attorney General of Pakistan.